-Letting loose with an old gun and feeling the slow, gentle and unmistakable push of recoil from black powder is an altogether different experience to that of firing nitro cartridges.
+Going into the field with an old gun and feeling the slow, gentle and unmistakable push of recoil from black powder is an altogether different experience to that of firing nitro cartridges.

 That Purdey was my pride and joy and exposed me to the pleasure of shooting a top quality gun, which is why I tell people who own a vintage black powder gun to use it with appropriate cartridges and enjoy the experience.

-There is no mystery or difficulty producing cartridges once you have the powder and a police licence to store it at home.
+- There is no mystery or difficulty producing cartridges once you have the powder and a police licence to store it at home.

+I was keen on patterning my guns and soon discovered that about one in five shots produced ‘cartwheeled’ patterns.
 That’s to say that at 40 yards there was an 18in – 24in hole in the middle of the pattern with all the shot arranged as a ‘rim’ about six inches wide around it.

 More importantly, you can produce ammunition that is tailored perfectly to the gun you’re using.
 My main output today are 25gm 12-bore loads in a 65mm case and a 21 gm 16-bore load, again in a 65mm case which are done on a modern multi-station Texan reloading machine tool that produces neat crimps, re-sizing the cases, de-caps, re-caps and measures the charges.